mdavidjeremiah/mdavidjeremiah/README.md

 ###

-<p align="left">My name is Muwanguzi David Jeremiah and I'm a Self-Taught Full Stack Developer from Uganda</p>
+<p align="left">My name is Muwanguzi David Jeremiah and I'm a Self-Taught Full Stack Developer from Uganda, Founder & CEO of LitmusTech Solutions.</p>

 ###